magento/knowledge-base/src/troubleshooting/general/google-shopping-ads-channel-troubleshooting.md

 >![info]
 >
->The Google Shopping ads Channel bundled extension has reached end-of-life and has been deprecated in Magento core code in Magento Commerce 2.3.5 and 2.3.4-p1.
+>The Google Shopping ads Channel bundled extension has reached end-of-life and has been deprecated in Adobe Commerce core code in Adobe Commerce 2.3.5 and 2.3.4-p1.
 It will not be supported and working anymore.

 The following information provides help when you encounter issues, errors, or banner messages with Google Shopping ads.
 For a searchable help for Google troubleshooting, see this site.